lederer/react-showtime/README.md

 To get started:

+1.  `yarn link` here to set up a local link for the `react-showtime` package.
+2.  `yarn link react-showtime` in `example` to install the locally linked `react-showtime` package.
-1.  `yarn start` in `src/` to watch for changes there.
+3.  `yarn start` here to watch for local changes to `react-showtime`,
-2. Then `yarn start` in `example/` to watch for changes there and run a dev server.
+4.  `yarn start` in `example/` to watch for changes to the demo site and run a dev server.